Functional central limit theorems for non-local branching Markov processes: Proofs of the main results

+where \(C_{\mathcal{W}(x)}\) has finite first moment.
 The right-hand side is a sum of polynomial functions that are continuous at \((T,T)\), thus the left-hand side is continuous at \(T\).
 This means that we can apply Theorem \ref{Theorem:Bill con} to obtain functional convergence in \(\mathbb{D}[0,T]\).
 Since \(T\) was arbitrary, we have convergence in \(\mathbb{D}[0,\infty]\). \end{proof}